padmick/tomorrowlandwiki/config/sidebar.md

 *     **No ticket sale/buying/exchange requests!**
 *     Posts about UNOFFICIAL ticket resellers will be deleted
 *     No sex or drug solicitation
+*     Tomorrowland rules apply here too so do not expect help circumventing them
+*     ALWAYS spoiler-tag your posts if necessary!
 *     Try to keep it mainly english (the random other language here and there wont be removed)
 *     Keep respectful of each other
 * Any and all violations will be removed without warning